micah-e-cole/report_cleaner/README.md

-# Classroom Utilization Cleaner
+# File Cleaner

-Technical Implementation Plan & User Guide

-Project: Classroom Utilization → Clean Excel Transformation Tool
+Project: Automating ETL For Messy Data

-Purpose: Automatically convert raw classroom utilization CSV exports into a clean, standardized, analytics‑ready Excel workbook.
+Purpose: Automatically convert raw organizational exports into a clean, standardized, analytics‑ready Excel workbook.

 AI Acknowledgement: This project was conducted with the assistance of Copilot.